Exalsted/Iridium-Client/README.md

 ## Credits
-Azure client was developed by Danilo (Azure), using the custom fonts API made by Halalaboos.
+Azure client was developed by [Danilo](https://github.com/Azureeee/), using the custom fonts API made by Halalaboos.

 ## Download